ovh/docs/pages/platform/databases/04_advanced_configuration/guide.en-us.md

 > [!warning]
 >
-> Please note that changes to the advanced settings apply at the cluster level and therefore to all the databases in the cluster
+> Please note that changes to the advanced settings apply at the cluster level and therefore to all the databases in the cluster.
 >

 Open the following API call and paste the corresponding inputs (serviceName, clusterId)